Golf elbow – Step 4

 Place your training arm over the edge of a table with your palm facing down.
 Press with the other arm on the back of the hand so that the front of the training arm becomes increasingly stretched.
 Repeat the exercise, pressing the training arm hand first to one side and then to the other side.
 Finally, turn the arm so that the palm is facing upwards.
 With the healthy arm, press on the palm of the hand so that there is increasing tension on the underside of the training arm.
 Hold each stretch for 20 seconds and then start one of the other exercises.

-Hold your arm out with your palm up.
-Bend your wrist downwards as far as possible and press with the other hand.
+Hold your arm out in front of you with your palm facing upwards.
+Bend your wrist downwards as far as possible and press down with your other hand.
 Hold the stretch for 20 seconds.
-Rotate your arm so that the palm is facing down.
-Bend your wrist downwards as far as possible and press with the other hand.
+Rotate your arm so that your palm is facing downwards.
+Bend your wrist as far down as possible and press down with your other hand.
 Hold the stretch for 20 seconds.

 Strength